ricardovdheijden/docker-training/todo-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+Install 'serve' as global dependency `npm install -g serve` and execute `serve -s build` from the root of the project

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**